 As you can imagine this is one of the busiest junctions in Surrey.

-Work began on improving this junction for vehicle, pedestrian and cyclists at the beginning of July 2017, the construction work is believe to continue until March 2018
+Work began on improving this junction for vehicle, pedestrian and cyclists at the beginning of July 2017.

 For more information on the planned improvements, the newsletter, plans and how to keep up to date please visit

 Before South Western Railway took over the franchise, they had been preparing for a major timetable change in December 2018 to provide customers with access to additional services and extra capacity throughout the day.

 They are therefore disappointed that they will not be implementing any changes to the December 2018 timetable and instead rolling over the May 2018 timetable.
 Preparations to deliver the extra services, capacity improvements and reduced journey times started well before the take over of the SWR franchise and will continue as they are determined to deliver what our customers and stakeholders expect.

 Mindful of the disruption to customers that happened with other major timetable changes elsewhere in May 2018 and despite SWR’s desire to deliver the increased capacity and extra services as soon as possible to customers, it has been decided at a national level that a period of stability is needed.